What is a Fashion Style?

 On the other hand, your own style is how you combine and like to wear your clothes, whether unbuttoned shirts or shoes without laces.

-Nevertheless, the clothes and accessories that form your outfit will always comprise aesthetic elements (patterns, motifs, colours, materials) representative of a subculture and, thus, their fashion style.
+Nevertheless, the clothes and accessories that form your outfit will always comprise aesthetic elements (patterns, motifs, colours, and materials) representative of a subculture and, thus, their fashion style.

 Fashion Styles Historical Overview